 That certainly sounds polite, but this is drive-by selling at its core.
 This rep got the golden opportunity to speak with an interested prospect and the follow up is a bland email?
 No decision-maker will be moved to action with that approach.
 The follow-up phone call shows a higher level of caring, while portraying confidence that should the decision-maker pick up the call, the rep is prepared to answer any questions.

-When I receive an email like this, clearly the rep didn’t take the time to uncover the specifics about my buying and approval process.
+When I receive an email like this, clearly the rep didn’t use proper prospecting methods and didn’t take the time to uncover the specifics about my buying and approval process.
 They failed to ask questions such as:

 - What does the purchase process look like?